 How many chatbots are on Messenger?
-Facebook may seem like it’s just for social interactions between friends and families; however, there are more than 300,000 chatbots on its Messenger platform alone.
+Facebook, which is currently the world’s third most visited website, may seem like it’s just for social interactions between friends and families; however, there are more than 300,000 chatbots on its Messenger platform alone.
 This software is considered “smart” as its user input improves processes and increases Messenger’s responsiveness and effectiveness.
 It also allows integrations with different systems, such as CRMs.

 7. The first chatbot, ELIZA, was invented in 1966, 22 years before the internet.

 When were chatbots created?
 This technology was first seen in 1966 when MIT researcher Joseph Weizenbaum created ELIZA’s software.
 In practical terms, chatbots began at this moment: ELIZA, created to simulate a psychologist, is considered the mother of all bots.